UttekarShreyas007/real-estate-mern/README.md

 To use the Real Estate Website, follow these steps:

+## General
+1. Navigate to the front-end URL ([http://localhost:3000](http://localhost:3000)) in your web browser.
+2. Explore Properties by navigating to the property page from the Navbar.
+3. If you wish to explore other features you can always create an account on the portal.

+## Client
-1. Navigate to the front-end URL in your web browser.
+1. Navigate to the front-end URL ([http://localhost:3000](http://localhost:3000)) in your web browser.
-2. Use the search bar to search for properties based on location, price, and type.
-3. Create an account to save your searches and bookmark your favorite properties.
+2. Create an account to save your searches by bookmarking your favorite properties.

+## Agent
+1. Navigate to the front-end URL ([http://localhost:3000](http://localhost:3000)) in your web browser.
+2. Create an account to List and manage your own properties.
+3. You will have to change the role of a user to agent from the Database to access agent features.
-4. List a property for sale or rent by clicking the "List a Property" button and filling out the form.
+4. List a property for sale or rent by clicking the "Add Property" button and filling out the form.
-5. Edit or delete your property listing by clicking the "Edit" or "Delete" button on the property card.
+5. Edit or delete your property listing by clicking the "Edit" or "Delete" button on the property card in the .

 ## Contributing